 The Elements of a Private Nuisance Lawsuit

 If the intrusion is physical, a property owner may be able to sue under the legal theory of trespass.
-In the event that trespass laws do not apply, but there is still interference, a property owner may be able to sue under the theory of private nuisance.
-Talking to your neighbor about the nuisance is usually the best first step, since they may not fully realize the affects of their actions.
+If trespass laws do not apply, but there is still interference, a property owner may be able to sue under the theory of private nuisance.
+Talking to your neighbor about the nuisance is usually the best first step before bringing a nuisance action.
+They may not fully realize the effects of their actions.

-- The defendant's interference was substantial and unreasonable.
+- The defendant's interference was substantial and unreasonable

 The third element is meant to prevent people from suing for petty annoyances.
 In determining if a particular interference is substantial, the court will apply a standard of an ordinary person.
-This means that if a property owner has a particular sensitivity to odors, for example, that will not be the standard to determine if the odor he or she is complaining about is a substantial interference.
-As for whether the defendant's conduct was unreasonable, the court will apply a balancing test that weighs the harm caused by the conduct against the burden of preventing the harm and the usefulness of the act.
+The court looks at the ability of a reasonable person to take enjoyment of the property.
+If a property owner has a particular sensitivity to odors, that might not be enough.
+A plaintiff's individual sensitivities may not mean a defendant's actions constitute substantial interference.

 Bothered by a Private Nuisance?
 Discuss Your Options With an Attorney

 It can be frustrating to feel like you can't peacefully enjoy your property.
 You may be wondering whether you have a valid private nuisance claim.
 You might also be concerned that someone has filed a private nuisance claim against you.
 In these cases, you may want to contact a local personal injury attorney experienced in property disputes to discuss your options and obtain legal advice.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.

 Contact a qualified personal injury attorney to make sure your rights are protected.